Grouping participants¶

 Accessing group members¶

-The StorageBunch supports iteration, filtering, and bulk operations:
+The StorageBunch supports iteration, filtering, and bulk operations.

 # Sum contributions from all group members